Law School Application Procedure

 General Academic Requirements

 Law school applicants generally must have completed all the requirements for the four-year bachelor’s degree from an accredited college or university.
-Coastal Law has no predetermined LSAT scored required, but the median LSAT for the Fall 2018 class was 150.
+Florida Coastal has no predetermined LSAT scored required, but the median LSAT for the Fall 2020 class was 149.

 Documents Needed to Matriculate upon Acceptance

-Coastal Law requires a passport, a letter of financial responsibility, and full payment of the first-semester tuition costs.
-Information about the F1-Student visa can be found on our International Students F1 Visa page.
+Florida Coastal requires a passport, a letter of financial responsibility, and full payment of the first-semester tuition costs.
+Information about the F1-Student visa and our school’s designated official can be found on our International Students F1 Visa page.